 To connect the monitor to a Nurse Call system, you must have a cable that has been adapted to your Nurse Call system (REF 6000-NC), rated 25V AC or 60V DC maximum at 1A maximum.
-For ordering information, see Approved Accessories on the CD.
+For ordering information, see Approved Accessories in the Appendix.